BloclabsHQ/.github/profile/README.md

 👉 **[Get in Touch](https://bloclabs.com/partnerships)** to explore opportunities!

 ### 👩‍💻 Useful Resources
+- **Our Manifesto**: Read our [AI-Augmented Developer Manifesto](../MANIFESTO.md) to understand our vision and culture.
 - **Documentation**: Comprehensive docs can be found in the `docs` directory of each repository.
 - **Community**: Join our discussions in the [Issues](https://github.com/bloclabsHQ/issues) and [Discussions](https://github.com/bloclabsHQ/discussions) tabs.
 - **Website**: Visit [bloclabs.com](https://bloclabs.com) for more about our services, team, and mission.

 ### 🍿 Fun Facts
-- Our team is fueled by a healthy mix of coffee, code, and creativity.
+- Our team is fueled by strategic thinking, collaborative intelligence, and the belief that better decisions > more code.
-- We’re passionate about decentralization, open-source, and building tools that empower developers and businesses alike.
+- We're passionate about human-AI collaboration, architectural excellence, and building systems that create exponential value.

 ### 🧙 Remember
-With the power of blockchain, together we can do mighty things.
-Let’s build the future, one block at a time.
+The future belongs to those who understand that technology is not about replacement, but amplification.
+Together, through collaborative intelligence, we're not just building software - we're architecting the future of human potential.

 Thanks for stopping by, and we look forward to building something amazing with you!